-If you've got an oil stain on your driveway, wipe up the excess oil with an absorbent cloth and act quickly using the common household items below to make sure that it doesn't become a permanent eye sore or a headache to clean up later.
+If you have an oil stain on your asphalt driveway, wipe up the excess oil with an absorbent cloth, or mop it up, then act quickly using the common household items below to make sure that it doesn't become a permanent eye sore or a headache to clean up later.

 If you're like most people, you probably wish you had more space in your home.
 With a few clever organizing hacks, you can free up more space in your living space and feel more in control of where and how you store your possessions.